albertstarfield/project-zephyrine/README.md

 >
 > Run it with your desired model mode for instance
 >
-> ```./run.sh llama```
+> ```./run.sh```

 3. Once done installing, it'll ask for a valid path to a model.
 Now, go to where you placed the model, hold shift, right click on the file, and then click on "Copy as Path".
 Then, paste this into that dialog box and click `Confirm`.

-4. The program will automatically start and now you can begin chatting!
+4. The program will commence automatically, affording you the opportunity to initiate a conversation at your convenience.

 > **Note**
-> The program will also accept any (depends on the mode) 2_K bit quantized .bin model files.
-If you can find other .bin Alpaca model files, you can use them instead of the one recommended in the Quick Start Guide to experiment with different models.
-As always, be careful about what you download from the internet.
+> The software shall accommodate 2_K bit quantized .bin model files, contingent upon the selected mode.
+Nonetheless, the utilization of a Q2_K quantized model is discouraged, as it may compromise the operational integrity of the LLMChild, resulting in subpar output quality.
+If alternative .bin Alpaca model files are available, they may be employed in lieu of the recommended model outlined in the Quick Start Guide for the purpose of exploring diverse model options.
+Caution is advised when obtaining content from online sources.

 ## 🔧 Troubleshooting

 ### General
-- If you get an error that says "Invalid file path" when pasting the path to the model file, you probably have some sort of misspelling in there.
-Try copying the path again or using the file picker.
+- In the event that you encounter an error message stating "Invalid file path" when attempting to input the model file path, it is likely attributable to a typographical error.
+We recommend revisiting the path entry process or employing the file picker function for a more accurate input.
-- If you get an error that says "Couldn't load model", your model is probably corrupted or incompatible.
-Try downloading the model again.
+- Should you encounter an error message reading "Couldn't load model," it is plausible that your model file is either corrupted, incompatible, or configured incorrectly for the chosen model mode.
+We suggest exploring alternative modes that are compatible with the downloaded model, or, if the issue persists, consulting the model repository's readme section for guidance on reacquiring the model.
-- If you face other problems or issues not listed here, create an issue in the "Issues" tab at the top of this page.
-Describe in detail what happens, and include screenshots.
+- For any other unforeseen challenges or issues not covered in the aforementioned scenarios, we kindly request that you create an issue within the "Issues" tab located at the top of this page.
+Please provide a comprehensive description of the issue, including accompanying screenshots for further assistance.

 ## 👨‍💻 Credits
 The development of this project owes credit to several contributors whose valuable efforts have shaped its foundation and brought it to fruition.

 Sincere gratitude is extended to [@itsPi3141](https://github.com/ItsPi3141/alpaca-electron)  for their original creation of the Alpaca-electron program, which served as the starting point and inspiration for this work.